Medicaid Frequently Asked Questions

 Yes.
 Medicaid acts as the payer of last resort when you have other insurance — your private plan or employer coverage pays first, and Medicaid covers remaining cost-sharing or services not covered by the primary plan.
 You cannot receive premium tax credits on a Marketplace plan if you are already enrolled in full-benefit Medicaid; you must choose one.
 However, having employer-sponsored insurance does not automatically disqualify you from Medicaid if income-based eligibility is met.

-A common misconception: Medicaid is not comprehensive for everyone
+A common misconception: Medicaid isn't comprehensive for everyone

 People often assume that qualifying for Medicaid means full coverage for any health service.
 Not accurate.
 Benefits are divided into mandatory services that every state must cover and optional services that states may add or drop.